RealFlow/Swift-CheatSheet/README.md

 ### Overview

-  * A way to check the type of an instance or
+  * A way to check the type of an instance.
-  * To treat that instance as if it is a different superclass/subclass from somewhere else in its own hierarchy
+  * A way to to treat that instance as if it is a different superclass/subclass from somewhere else in its own hierarchy
-  * Implemented with "**is**" and "**as**" operators.
+  * Implemented with **is** and **as** operators.
     * To check the type of a value or cast a value to a different type
   * Also used to check whether a type conforms to a protocol

 ### Checking Type

-  * Use type check operator (is) to check whether an instance is a certain subclass type
+  * **is**: checks whether an instance is a certain subclass type

     ```swift
     var movieCount = 0